Family reunification with EU citizens

 1. Family reunification with non-German EU citizens

 EU citizens enjoy extensive rights in Germany due to European freedom of movement.
-This privilege is based on the Freedom of Movement Act/EU (FreizügG/EU) and applies not only to EU citizens themselves, but also to their family members .
-Thanks to this regulation, spouses, children and other relatives of EU citizens can stay and work in Germany without complicated visa procedures.
+This privilege is based on the Freedom of Movement Act/EU (FreizügG/EU) and applies not only to the EU citizens themselves but also to their family members .
+Thanks to this regulation, spouses, children, and other family members of EU citizens can reside and work in Germany without complicated visa procedures.
 The residence card for family members of EU citizens is generally easier to obtain and serves as proof of legal residence.

 The relevant regulations for family reunification with EU citizens arise from the Freedom of Movement Act .
 However, it should be noted that the Freedom of Movement Act only applies to non-German EU citizens.
-Family reunification with Germans does not arise from the Freedom of Movement Act, but from the general regulations in the Residence Act (see Section 28 of the Residence Act: Family reunification with Germans ).
+Family reunification with German citizens therefore does not arise from the Freedom of Movement Act, but rather from the general provisions of the Residence Act (see Section 28 of the Residence Act: Family Reunification with German citizens ).

 2. Requirements for family reunification with EU citizens

-Family reunification with EU citizens is based on a derived right of residence that allows family members to stay in Germany.
-This right arises from the freedom of movement of EU citizens, which is intended to make it easier for them to carry out their economic and social activities within the EU.
+Family reunification with EU citizens is based on a derived right of residence that allows family members to reside in Germany.
+This right arises from the freedom of movement of EU citizens, which is intended to facilitate their economic and social activities within the EU.

 Who is entitled to family reunification with EU citizens?

-According to Section 3 of the Freedom of Movement Act/EU (FreizügG/EU), the family members listed below of an EU citizen entitled to freedom of movement can join them.
+According to Section 3 of the Freedom of Movement Act/EU (FreizügG/EU), the following family members of an EU citizen entitled to freedom of movement can join them.
 A legal definition of family members can be found in Section 1 Paragraph 2 of the FreizügG/EU.
-Accordingly, family members within the meaning of freedom of movement law are the following people:
+Accordingly, family members within the meaning of the freedom of movement law are the following persons:

 the spouse,